 20. Go to a Winery

-- Page Spring Cellars: Page Spring Cellars is a popular winery in Cornville that is open 365 days a year.
+- Page Spring Cellars: This popular winery in Cornville is open 365 days a year.
 It’s a wonderful getaway for wine lovers to cool off and taste some new favorites.
 Guests can relax in the tasting room, sipping flights while listening to live music weekly.
 Choose a regular flight of 5 wines or order the Reserve Flight, which includes five limited-edition creations.
 For a bite to eat, the bistro offers an assortment of cheeseboards, tapas, and other delectable treats to pair with the wine.
 All the while, guests can peruse the art gallery showcasing local artists of the Verde Valley in various mediums– all for sale!

-- Arizona Stronghold Vineyards: Not too far from Page Spring Cellars in Old Town Cottonwood, Arizona Stronghold Vineyards is a winery offering fierce blends inspired by Arizona’s wild and untamed terrain.
+- Arizona Stronghold Vineyards: Not too far from Page Spring Cellars in Old Town Cottonwood, this winery offers fierce blends inspired by Arizona’s wild and untamed terrain.
 These wine enthusiasts are proud farmers and pioneers of the region.
 They’ve produced several prize-winning wines recognized for the quality of fruit sourced from their fields and other local vineyards across the state.
 Guests can enjoy a glass of authentic Arizona wine in the cozy tasting room or on the patio if the weather permits.

 21. Salve-Making Experience